-In February 2013, the Environmental Protection Agency ("EPA") issued a final rule that describes new fuel pathways to qualify Camelina oi\(\text{new}\) feedstock) as an advanced biodiesel and renewable diesel (including jet fuel and heating oil).
-With the recent approval of Camelina oil by the EPA as an advanced biofuels feedstock under national renewable fuel standards, the new focus for Sustainable Oils is to quickly expand its footprint of planted acreage to achieve economies of scale and profitability.
+With the recent approval of Camelina oil by the EPA as an advanced biofuels feedstock under national renewable fuel standards, and the unique California ARB Camelina pathway approval, the focus for Sustainable Oils is to quickly expand its footprint of planted acreage to achieve economies of scale and profitability.
 We plan to commercialize and expand its products into areas where the highest value can be obtained.
 This includes for various biofuels, renewable chemicals, specialty chemicals and high value animal feed.
 We plan to continue to:

 - 1. Utilize established farmers with available land which is either fallow or idle due to crop rotation.
 By using their existing equipment and labor we will minimize capital costs and maximize resource utilization, increasing net revenue and profits to the farmers, and; - 2.
 Utilize existing regional processing resources.
 This will add incremental revenue to existing processing facilities and allow us to utilize facilities during slower or idle times, further adding revenue and profit for oil and meal processers, and; - 3.
 Expand research and development efforts to continue to increase yield from Camelina production.
 We will support our contract farmers with strong plant and soil science.
 This will further improve revenue and reduce unit production costs, generating additional revenue and profits to be shared with farmers and processers, and: - 4.
 Strategically locate "Camelina Farming Regions" near regional support services which include processing and logistics hubs, and; - 5.
 Develop strategic partnerships and supply agreements near "Camelina Farming Regions" throughout the U.S. and Europe to produce significant purpose-specific acreage, supplying more regional and local users.
-This will optimize logistics and processing costs and provide for higher revenue and profit, and; - 6.
-In 2015, upon receiving adequate funding, our plan is to contract with farmers for over 32,000 planted acres of Camelina to achieve economies of scale, and; - 7.
-By 2023, our business plan is to develop over 350,000 acres of Camelina growing annually in the US, with additional international acreage.
+This will optimize logistics and processing costs and provide for higher revenue and profit, and;

+6. In 2015, subject to receiving adequate funding, our plan is to contract with farmers for up to 32,000 planted acres of Camelina to achieve economies of scale.